-- By December 31, 2014 establish baseline data for current care (medical, dental, chiropractic and mental health) of people with disability; develop an implementation plan to further assess, develop, and respond. - By August 1, 2015 and biannually thereafter, measure how health care access and service are changing over time.
+- By December 31, 2014 establish baseline data for current care (medical, dental, chiropractic and mental health) of people with disability; develop an implementation plan to continue to gather and monitor data and trends in preparation for the analysis of HC 2H on August 1, 2015.
+[HC 2G] - By August 1, 2015 and biannually thereafter, measure how health care access and service are changing over time.
 Analyze the data to identify policy, practice and program changes that need to be made so that improvement happens more quickly; establish plans to make these changes.
 The focus will be on improving outcomes for people with disabilities.
+[HC 2H]